Sulawesi forest turtle

 The Sulawesi forest turtle (Leucocephalon yuwonoi) is a critically endangered species of turtle in the family Geoemydidae.
 The species is monotypic within the genus Leucocephalon.
 It is endemic to Sulawesi in Indonesia.
+These turtles have a unique clutch size, which is 1 or 2 eggs per clutch, that is significantly less than an average turtle's clutch size.

 Etymology

 The specific name, yuwonoi, is in honor of Indonesian herpetologist Frank Bambang Yuwono (born 1958).

 Habitat

 The preferred natural habitats of L. yuwonoi are freshwater swamps and rivers.
+They also prefer a heavily covered area rather than a more open area.
+They like broadleaf canopy cover and deeper ground cover.

 Conservation

+Conservation methods are very important with species, due to very low numbers in this species and with people destroying their habitats for agriculture purposes.
 As of 2016 The Riverview Zoo in Peterborough, Ontario, had managed to hatch two Sulawesi forest turtles.
+As of 2022, there are only a few captive populations where we have been able to gain an understanding of Sulawesi forest turtles.